 16 Women Reveal Exactly How They Got Six-Pack Abs

 What does it really take to get six-pack abs?
-These women paid the price and can tell you exactly what works.
-What are you waiting for?
+These women can tell you exactly what worked for them.

 Work out on an empty stomach